Raquel Leviss Defends Relationship With James Kennedy After Explosive ‘Vanderpump Rules’ Reunion

 “I know James hasn’t cheated on me in the way the girls related to Vanderpump Rules claim to say,” Raquel told Hollywood Life earlier this year.

-The model also shot down rumors that she only stays with James to ride on his coat tails as she looks for fame.
+The model also shot down rumors that she only stays with James to ride on his coattails as she looks for fame.
 Leviss says she is actually very shy and didn’t seek out to be filmed by Bravo’s cameras.
-The reluctant Vanderpumnp Rules star added that while she is now”happy” to film for the show, she only does it because she loves her boyfriend.
+The reluctant Vanderpumnp Rules star added that while she is now “happy” to film for the show, she only does it because she loves her boyfriend.

-Because James Kennedy is such a volatile force on Vanderpump Rules, Raquel Leviss has struggled to connect with the show’s other female stars — including Stassi Schroeder, Katie Maloney, Kristen Dourte, Scheana Shay, and Lala Kent — nearly all of whom have confronted her with cheating rumors about James.
+Because James Kennedy is such a volatile force on Vanderpump Rules, Raquel Leviss has struggled to connect with the show’s other female stars — including Stassi Schroeder, Katie Maloney, Kristen Dourte, Scheana Shay, and Lala Kent — and nearly all of whom have confronted her with cheating rumors about James.

-Kent told Us Weekly she is convinced James is a serial cheater and she questions why Raquel continues to stay with him.
+Kent told Us Weekly she is convinced James is a serial cheater, and she questions why Raquel continues to stay with him.

 “I don’t know that I feel badly for her anymore because … it’s like seeing the murder scene and still needing more evidence,” Lala Kent told Us in December.
 “It’s like, ‘Okay, girl, I can’t even deal.’
 Like, you’re killing my brain cells at this point, and I don’t have a lot of those to lose.”